-The Strategic Plan for ASD Research is designed to highlight the most promising research ideas, while appreciating the inherent unpredictability of research.
+- The Strategic Plan for ASD Research is designed to highlight the most promising research ideas, while appreciating the inherent unpredictability of research.
 These ideas form the basis for the research opportunities and objectives of the Strategic Plan.
-In the process of gathering ideas from ASD stakeholders for this Plan, certain themes emerged repeatedly.
-These themes are highlighted here to emphasize their importance across the framework.

-Heterogeneity: Although certain core features are present at varying degrees among all people with ASD-i.e., social impairments, communication difficulties, and stereotyped behaviorsconsiderable heterogeneity exists as well.
-In the context of ASD, the term heterogeneity refers to the constellation of behavioral and medical conditions and symptoms that may accompany the disorder.
-The spectrum includes people with ASD who cannot live independently and require twenty-four hour care and supervision, and others who find gainful employment and live independently.
-There is little reason to assume that this spectrum identifies a single disorder.
-Rather, the spectrum encompasses a range of disorders.
-The heterogeneity of ASD poses both challenges and opportunities to researchers: challenges, because there are likely to be many different causal factors and trajectories for ASD subtypes, and opportunities, because recognition of the variety of ASD phenotypes can lead to more appropriate diagnosis, more precisely targeted treatments, and increased public awareness about the diversity inherent in ASD.
-Heterogeneity has a profound impact on the priorities and tactics of ASD research, because any given study must either focus on a particular focal point on the spectrum, or must be sufficiently complex and resourced to encompass a broader range along the spectrum.
-Acknowledging heterogeneity also has implications for intervention.
-With multiple causes and symptoms, there likely will be multiple ways and approaches to intervene (e.g., medical, behavioral, nutritional).
-In so doing, the ASD field will be more strategically positioned to determine what works best for which people.
+In the process of gathering ideas from ASD - 97 stakeholders for this Plan, certain themes emerged repeatedly.
+These themes are highlighted here to - 98 emphasize their importance across the framework. - 99 Heterogeneity: Although certain core features are present at varying degrees among all people 100 with ASD-i.e., social impairments, communication difficulties, and stereotyped behaviors considerable heterogeneity exists as well.
+In the context of ASD, the term heterogeneity refers 101 102 to the constellation of behavioral and medical conditions and symptoms that may accompany 103 the disorder.
+The spectrum includes people with ASD who are nonverbal and cannot live 104 independently, and others who find gainful employment and live independently.
+There is little 105 reason to assume that this spectrum identifies a single disorder.
+Rather, the spectrum 106 encompasses a range of disorders.
+The heterogeneity of ASD poses both challenges and 107 opportunities to researchers: challenges, because there are likely to be many different causal 108 factors and trajectories for ASD subtypes, and opportunities, because recognition of the variety 109 of ASD phenotypes can lead to more appropriate diagnosis, more precisely targeted treatments, 110 and increased public awareness about the diversity inherent in ASD.
+Heterogeneity has a profound impact on the priorities and tactics of ASD research, because any given study must 111 112 either focus on a particular focal point on the spectrum, or must be sufficiently complex and resourced to encompass a broader range along the spectrum.
+Acknowledging heterogeneity also 113 114 has implications for intervention.
+With multiple causes and symptoms, there likely will be 115 multiple ways and approaches to intervene (e.g., medical, behavioral, nutritional).
+In so doing, the ASD field will be more strategically positioned to determine what works best for which 116 117 people. - 118 Prevention: It is critical for research to identify the methods and approaches that can be used 119 to prevent the challenges and disabilities of ASD.
+Additionally, if one views ASD as a biological 120 disorder triggered in genetically susceptible people by environmental factors, then prevention 121 can include prevention of new cases of ASD through the identification and elimination of 122 environmental causes.
+What is essential for ASD research is to develop the state of knowledge 123 to a level similar to what is now available in fields such as cardiology.
+No longer do we need to 124 wait for someone to suffer a heart attack before providing life-saving treatments.
+Rather, early 125 interventions are applied upon the detection of risk factors so as to preempt these more serious consequences.
+Having sound research on the risk factors and the environmental triggers for ASD 126 127 ultimately may allow us to achieve the goal of prevention: preventing the development of the 128 disorder in some people at risk or reducing the degree of severity in those affected.